trujilml/employee-tracker/README.md

 Delete departments, roles, and employees. - works!

-View the total utilized budget of a department—in other words, the combined salaries of all employees in that department. - not working for my code currently - TRY TO FIX
+View the total utilized budget of a department—in other words, the combined salaries of all employees in that department. -works!